Risk-Aware Autonomous Driving with Linear Temporal Logic Specifications: Preliminary and Problem Statement

 where $\psi_1$, $\psi_2$, and $\psi$ are scLTL formulas, and $p \in \mathrm{AP}$.
 An LTL formula, $\psi$, is a safety specification if and only if its negation $\neg \psi$ is a co-safety specification.

-\textbf{Automaton:} A general LTL specification can be translated into a Büchi automaton~\cite{belta2017formal} whose semantics are defined over infinite words.
-In contrast, scLTL and safety specification can be also translated into deterministic finite-state automatons (DFA), defined as follows.

-\begin{definition} An DFA is a tuple $\mathcal{A}=\left(Q, q_0, \Sigma, \delta, F\right)$, where $Q$ is a finite set of states and $q_0 \in Q$ is an initial state; $\Sigma$ is a finite input alphabet; $\delta: Q \times \Sigma \rightarrow Q$ is a deterministic transition function; $F \subset Q$ is a set of final states. \end{definition} Final states are sink states, i.e., a path entering it stays there forever.
+\textbf{Automaton:} A general LTL specification can be translated into a B\"{u}chi automaton~\cite{belta2017formal} whose semantics are defined over infinite words.
+In contrast, scLTL and safety specification can be also translated into deterministic finite-state automatons (DFA), defined as follows: \begin{definition} An DFA is a tuple $\mathcal{A}=\left(Q, q_0, \Sigma, \delta, F\right)$, where $Q$ is a finite set of states and $q_0 \in Q$ is an initial state; $\Sigma$ is a finite input alphabet; $\delta: Q \times \Sigma \rightarrow Q$ is a deterministic transition function; $F \subset Q$ is a set of final states. \end{definition} Final states are sink states, i.e., a path entering it stays there forever.
 The final states in the DFA from a co-safety specification are accepting states, while the final states in the DFA of a safety specification are non-accepting.

 \textbf{Study Case:} In an intersection scenario depicted in Fig.~\ref{fig:intersection}, the ego vehicle is expected to eventually reach a target area labeled ``$t$", avoid collisions with the other vehicle labeled ``$v$", refrain from entering non-drivable areas labeled ``$n$", and also wait for a green light event labeled ``$g$" before entering the intersection area labeled ``$i$".
-In this scenario, the LTL specification is $\psi = \psi_{cs} \wedge \psi_{s}$ with a co-safety formula $\psi_{cs} = \lozenge(t)$ and a safety formula $\psi_{s} = \square(\neg g\!\rightarrow\!\neg i) \wedge \square(\neg n \wedge \neg v)$, defined over $\AP = [t, v, g, i]$.
+In this scenario, the LTL specification is $\psi = \psi_{cs} \wedge \psi_{s}$ with a co-safety formula $\psi_{cs} = \lozenge(t)$ and a safety formula $\psi_{s} = \square(\neg g\!\rightarrow\!\neg i) \wedge \square(\neg n \wedge \neg v)$, defined over $\AP\!=\!\{t, v, g, i\}$.
 DFAs can be autonomously translated from $\psi_s$ and $\psi_{cs}$ using off-the-shelf toolboxes~\cite{henriksen1995mona}.